Skip to content

 Cooking and local eating

 Eating out can quickly add up when you’re traveling, and the excitement can fizzle.
-Slow travel often means having access to a kitchen, allowing you to prepare your own meals and save money on food while travelling.
+Slow travel often means having a kitchen.
+It lets you prepare your own meals and save money on food.
 Cooking while travelling is cheaper than eating out 99% of the time.

 Shopping at supermarkets and local markets can also be a fun experience and teach you a lot about the local cuisine.
-You can more quickly see what locals are eating without the influence of tourist-trap restaurants that cater to Westernized dishes.
+You can quickly see what locals are eating.
+This avoids the influence of tourist traps that cater to Western tastes.

 In La Paz, Bolivia, we learned to make many new dishes out of necessity.
 The local supermarkets didn’t carry many of the foods we were accustomed to, making it difficult to prepare familiar meals.
 Budget friendly and we learned a lot!